 - Removing twigs, leaves and grass clippings from the outside of your air conditioner.

-2. Put in a New Air Filter
+2. Change Your Air Filter

-- The type of filter you use.
+- The kind of filter you use.

 - If someone in your house has asthma, allergies or other respiratory concerns.